XWangLabTHU/cfDNApipe/README.md

 * **'build'**: download and build reference or not after reference checking.
 * **'JavaMem'**: maximum memory java program can used.

-&emsp;Once done, the program will print "Background reference check finished!", then users can do the analyzing steps.
+Once done, the program will print "Background reference check finished!", then users can do the analyzing steps.

 ### Section 2.2: Execute build-in WGBS Analysis Pipeline

-&emsp;cfDNApipe provides an integrated pipeline for paired/single end WGBS/WGS data, user can use it easily by assigning fastq sequencing files as the input of the pipeline.
+cfDNApipe provides an integrated pipeline for paired/single end WGBS/WGS data, user can use it easily by assigning fastq sequencing files as the input of the pipeline.
 All the parameters used in pipeline are carefully selected after numerous tests.

 ``` Python
 res = cfDNAWGBS(inputFolder=r"path_to_fastqs",